-- While supporting the tire with your knee, use a tire iron to push part of the lower bead over the rim.
+- Hook the tire under the rim lock and while supporting the tire with your knee against the rim lock, use the curved end of the tire iron to push part of the lower bead over the rim.
 Now slowly work your way around until the entire bottom bead of the tire is over the rim.

-- Now put a tire iron into the tire right beside the rim lock and leave it there (in between the tire and rim).
-Lock this iron under a hook next to tire changer handle.
+- Put a tire iron into the tire right beside the rim lock, pull the tire over the rim and leave it there (in between the tire and rim).
+Lock this iron under a hook next to the tire changer handle.

-- Now use multiple tire irons to start pushing the top bead of the tire into the rim.
+- Use multiple tire irons to start pushing the top bead of the tire into the rim.
 It is important to take small steps with the irons so that the tire stretches over the rim relatively easily.

-- Once you get back to the tire iron that was beside the rim lock, remove it.
-Now push in the rim lock using an iron and press the last section of tire onto the rim using the bead breaker.
+- Once you have only a palm width of tire unmounted right on top of the rim lock, push in the rim lock using an iron and press the last section of the tire onto the rim using the bead breaker.

 - Your bib mousse and tire should now be properly mounted and ready to ride!

-Final ThoughtsSwitching from a regular air tube to a bib mousse will create a totally different tire feel.
-This does take some getting used to, so put a good few rides on them before you decide if you like it or not.
-Remember to keep your mousse inserts clean and out of the heat in order to prolong their life as much as possible.
-Finally, enjoy not having to worry about flatting while out on your motocross bike!
-And if you choose bib mousse then you better buy proper Bib Mousse Tire Changer.- Learn what is new to our 4th generation dirt bike tire.
+Remember, switching from a regular air tube to a bib mousse will create a totally different tire feel.
+This takes some getting used to, so put a good few rides on them before you decide if you like it.
+Don’t forget to keep your mousse inserts clean, well-lubed, and out of the heat in order to prolong their life as much as possible.